ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

 - [gitpython-developers/GitPython](https://github.com/gitpython-developers/GitPython) - GitPython is a python library used to interact with Git repositories.
-(1 day ago)
+(2 days ago)
 - [theskumar/python-dotenv](https://github.com/theskumar/python-dotenv) - Reads key-value pairs from a .env file and can set them as environment variables.
 It helps in developing applications following the 12-factor principles.
-(1 day ago)
+(2 days ago)
 - [vberlier/nbtlib](https://github.com/vberlier/nbtlib) - A python library to read and edit nbt data.
-(1 day ago)
+(2 days ago)
-- [tryashtar/nbt-studio](https://github.com/tryashtar/nbt-studio) - An up-to-date NBT viewer and editor with lots of new features (1 day ago)
+- [tryashtar/nbt-studio](https://github.com/tryashtar/nbt-studio) - An up-to-date NBT viewer and editor with lots of new features (2 days ago)
-- [1Password/1password-teams-open-source](https://github.com/1Password/1password-teams-open-source) - Get a free 1Password Teams membership for your open source project (2 days ago)
+- [1Password/1password-teams-open-source](https://github.com/1Password/1password-teams-open-source) - Get a free 1Password Teams membership for your open source project (3 days ago)

 ## // metrics